Tolerating Jupyter’s file format

 jpeg_renderer.scale = 1.8 # modifying the scale since we won’t have zoom controls

-This is obviously a little more manual and error-prone, but the power of being able to explicitly include some images is useful.
+This is obviously a little more manual and error-prone, but being able to explicitly include some images is useful.

-Another way to make my notebooks something closer to text is jupytext.
+Another way to make my notebooks closer to plain text is jupytext.
 It claims to do that and more:

 Wish you could edit [jupyter notebooks] in your favourite IDE?
 And get clear and meaningful diffs when doing version control?
 Then… Jupytext may well be the tool you’re looking for!